BawdyAnarchist/quBSD/Future_Development.md

+EPHM-message didnt remove the errfiles

 Hardcore Review
 	qb-start ; qb-stop
 		- parallel start_jail calls with error messages
 		- qb-start - still undecided on how to handle exit after all jails waterfall monitor_startstop

-		- Probably the kill -15 -- -$$ line needs to directly remove all TMP files, and kill the next PID in queue (all pids in the TMP file). exec_vm_start (particularly the start and error messages) launch_vm
+- Probably the kill -15 -- -$$ line needs to directly remove all TMP files, and kill the next PID in queue (all pids in the TMP file).

+	exec_vm_start (particularly the start and error messages) launch_vm